-We work closely with local councils to provide services in Hampshire, Oxfordshire and Buckinghamshire.
+We work closely with local councils to provide services in Hampshire and Oxfordshire.

 In Hampshire, we run this service in partnership with Hampshire County Council Adult Services.
 In Southampton, we run this service independently, but still work closely with Southampton City Council.

-Our teams in Oxfordshire and Buckinghamshire also work with young adults from the age of 16 who are moving from children's to adult services.
+Our teams in Oxfordshire also work with young adults from the age of 16 who are moving from children's to adult services.

 Who is this service for?